List of public corporations by market capitalization

-The following is a list of publicly traded companies, that have the largest market capitalization or sometimes described as their "market value".
+The following is a list of publicly traded companies, that have the largest market capitalization or "market value".
+Most or all of these companies would be categorized as megacap stocks.

 Market capitalization is calculated by multiplying the share price on a selected day and the number of outstanding shares on that day.
 The list is expressed in USD millions, using exchange rates from the selected day to convert other currencies.

 Trillion-dollar companies

-The table below lists all companies that have ever had a market capitalization exceeding $1 trillion, the date on which their market cap first exceeded $1 trillion and their record market cap..:.
+The table below lists all companies that have ever had a market capitalization of $1 trillion or more, their peak value, and the date on which their market cap first exceeded each milestone.